April 2022 In Person Conference

 Questions: Please peruse the NASSS website for regularly updated information about the conference, including registration and accommodation information, but direct any further questions to the Conference Program Committee Chair and NASSS President-Elect, Robert J. Lake at email@example.com

-If you have any questions about the conference, please contact President-Elect and conference chair, Rob Lake
+If you have any questions about the conference PROGRAM (scheduling of events, abstracts and session), please contact President-Elect and conference chair, Rob Lake.